shamszia/Circle457.Support/README.md

 14. Axis support to measure drawings.
 15. Octet45 circle (or octet or octect circle) as angle function of equal heights.
 16. Octet45Arc to draw Octet circle or Octet Region45.
+17. Circle457 and 2D together establish 2D45 Design and Drawings.

 This project tests different features from Circle 45 /7 nuget library package and is a startup directive.